stefanspringer1/SwiftXML/README.md

 Here the prefix might be a “full” prefix, i.e. it could contain a closing `:`.
 An existing namespace declaration for the same namespace but with another prefix is not (!) removed.

-Note that methods in this section are also avalaible for en element.
+Note these three helper methods are also avalaible for an element.

 ### Using async/await